kfx0000/rsschool-cv/cv.md

 * **Discord:** Andrei Stupakou#0876
 * **[GitHub](https://github.com/kfx0000)**

-## Brief information about me
+## Brief information about myself

-I work as network lead engineer at not but I guess I reached limits in this job.
-So, I wish to change my specialization and learn JavaScript.
+I work as a lead network engineer.
+At now I guess I have reached my limits in this work.
+So, I want to change my major and learn JavaScript.

 ## Skills

-As Developer
+As a Developer
 * C/C++
 * HTML
 * CSS
 * JavaScript (Fundamentals)

-As Engineer
+As an Engineer
 * Networking (Cisco / HP)
 * Microcontrollers (AVR / STM32)
 * Hardware development (Altera)